kechua/DART20/README.md

 ### Experiment Reproduction

 1) The path to your local copy of CC359 should be specified here: `config/assets/dataset/cc359.config`.
 You should place `notebook/meta.csv` in the same folder with the data.
+From the available in `CC359` ground truths we used the "Silver standard" binary mask (https://sites.google.com/view/calgary-campinas-dataset/download)

 2) To run a single experiment, please follow the steps below: